mpower-codeworks/Daves-Tiny-Editor/README.md

 DTE is basically a wrapper around the EDIT control from the WinAPI.
 It does not set a custom font.
 It uses the native default font supplied by the EDIT control - probably MS Sans Serif on most systems.
 It's a proportional font; good for writing letters, not so much for coding.

 **Important:** Programs using Crinkler can be flagged as a false positive by antivirus, including Windows Defender.
-You need to make an antivirus exception folder to build this, or Windows may delete the EXE as soon as the build completes.
+You may need to make an antivirus exception folder to build this (especially for the ALT BUILD), or Windows may delete the EXE as soon as the build completes.
 Therefore, try this out AT YOUR OWN RISK - NO WARRANTIES / NO GUARANTEES.
-You can do this with PowerShell, but I am not going to tell you how.
+You can accomplish this with PowerShell, but I am not going to tell you how.
 Sorry.
 You're on your own when messing with antivirus.

 - MASM version used: Microsoft (R) Macro Assembler Version 14.44.35224.0 <br>
 - You need to have Crinkler installed in a directory that has been added to PATH.<br>